 Virtual Meetings are Here to Stay

 The concepts of remote participation, or entirely virtual meetings, have been available options for associations for years; nonetheless, it was not common to transact business in this fashion.
 Perhaps this stemmed from concern that some may not be able to adequately participate, or that the actual operation of any given platform would be too difficult.

-Luckily for Michigan associations, the Nonprofit Corporation Act permits meetings to be held using remote technology such as Zoom, Go to Meeting, or Microsoft Teams, unless the governing documents explicitly prohibit this ability.
-Specifically, Section 405 of the Nonprofit Corporation Act provides that “unless restricted by the Articles of Incorporation or Bylaws, a member may participate in the meeting by conference call or other means of remote communication…” [MCL 450.2405(1)] It is a rarity for either the Articles of Incorporation or Bylaws to expressly prohibit remote participation, likely because it was not a consideration when the documents were originally drafted given these Nonprofit Corporation Act provisions were enacted relatively recently.
+Luckily for Michigan associations, and as attorney James Tocco addressed in his March 2020 article on Conducting Board and Member Meetings During the COVID-19 Crisis, the Michigan Nonprofit Corporation Act permits meetings to be held using remote technology such as Zoom, Go to Meeting, or Microsoft Teams, unless the governing documents explicitly prohibit this ability.
+Specifically, Section 105 of the Nonprofit Corporation Act provides that “unless restricted by the Articles of Incorporation or Bylaws, a member may participate in the meeting by conference call or other means of remote communication…” It is a rarity for either the Articles of Incorporation or Bylaws to expressly prohibit remote participation, likely because it was not a consideration when the documents were originally drafted given these Nonprofit Corporation Act provisions were enacted relatively recently.

 Throughout the pandemic, what was once a rarely used option, has become the norm, and in many instances, even a preferred means of operation.
 The technical challenges and uncertainties of properly administering a remote association meeting, especially with voting, have been overcome by many associations and various service providers have adjusted, updated or released entirely new platforms to better accommodate these issues.
 We have learned that remote meetings are not only an effective option, but have increased participation.